zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     </copy>
     ```

 19. Create a database user named oscommerceuser .
 Replace "type password here" with a password of your choice.
-In this example we used *oscommerce*  as our password for the sake of simplicity.
+In this example use *oscommerce*  as our password for the sake of simplicity.
 Regardless of what you choose it is highly recommended that you **copy down your password** as you will need it for other portions of the lab.
 Please manually typing the following commands due to the formatting of apostraphes.

     ```
     <copy>